 2.3 Fraud

+Policy:

 Fraud, program abuse [including waste], possible illegal expenditures, unlawful activity, violations of law, Agency rules, or policies and procedures occurring under any grant or program contract awarded by the Agency are prohibited.
 Suspicion of such misuse must be reported to the Agency’s Office of Investigations no later than five business days from the date of discovery of such act.

-Contractors shall establish and implement procedures for preventing, reporting, investigating, and taking appropriate legal and/or administrative action concerning any fraud, program abuse, possible illegal expenditures, unlawful activity, violations of law or Agency rules, or policies and procedures occurring under any grant or program contract awarded by the Agency.
+Grantees shall establish and implement procedures for preventing, reporting, investigating, and taking appropriate legal and/or administrative action concerning any fraud, program abuse, possible illegal expenditures, unlawful activity, violations of law, or Agency rules, policies, and procedures occurring under any grant awarded by the Agency.

-Any member, staff, or staff having knowledge of such misuse is required to report such information to the Agency’s Office of Investigations no later than five business days from the date of discovery of such act.
-Contact information for the Agency’s Office of Investigations is provided in Appendix E to this manual.
+Any board member, staff, or subgrantee (subrecipient) staff having knowledge of such misuse is required to report such information to the Agency’s Office of Investigations no later than five business days from the date of discovery of such act.
 Individuals who suspect fraud, waste, or program abuse may report the matter to the Agency’s Fraud and Abuse Hotline (800) 252-3642, which is available 24 hours a day, 7 days a week and permits anonymous reporting.
-Contractors shall establish and implement reasonable internal program management procedures that are sufficient to ensure that its employees, participants, and subcontractors are aware of this Hotline.
+Grantees shall establish and implement reasonable internal program management procedures that are sufficient to ensure that its employees, participants, and subgrantees (subrecipients) are aware of this Hotline.
 Hotline posters shall be displayed to ensure maximum exposure to all persons associated with or having an interest in the programs or services provided under a grant or contract awarded by the Agency.

-The Office of Investigations may elevate the report to the appropriate federal or state authority, accept the case for investigation and/or action at the state level, or return the case to the Contractor or subcontractor for action including, but not limited to:
+The Office of Investigations may elevate the report to the appropriate federal or state authority, accept the case for investigation and/or action at the state level, or return the case to the Grantee or subgrantee for action including, but not limited to:

 further investigation;